cremerlab/useless_expression/code/processing/diauxic_shifts/2021-09-13_r1_DoubleKO_glucose-acetate/README.md

 ---
 status: >
-    Accepted
+    Rejected
 description : >
-    Data looks good, but there were some issues with technical replicates.
-See notes section of README for more info.
+    Analysis was not properly recorded!
+I need to go back through and troubleshoot.
 ---

-# 2021-09-12 (Run 1) Single KO Glucose-Acetate Diauxic Shift
+# 2021-09-13 (Run 1) Double KO Glucose-Acetate Diauxic Shift

 ## Purpose
-This is an experiment measuring the lag-time for the single KOs of  "useless" proteins during the glucose-acetate diauxic shfit in minimal medium.
+This is an experiment measuring the lag-time for the double KOs of  "useless" proteins during the glucose-acetate diauxic shfit in minimal medium.

 ## Materials